New lithium-based battery could make use of greenhouse gas before it ever gets into the atmosphere.

 But the concept offers great potential, according to Gallant.
 Carbon capture is widely considered essential to meeting worldwide goals for reducing greenhouse gas emissions, but there are not yet proven, long-term ways of disposing of or using all the resulting carbon dioxide.
 Underground geological disposal is still the leading contender, but this approach remains somewhat unproven and may be limited in how much it can accommodate.
 It also requires extra energy for drilling and pumping.

-The researchers are also investigating the possibility of developing a continuous-operation version of the process, which would use a steady stream of carbon dioxide under pressure with the amine material, rather than a preloaded supply the material, thus allowing it to deliver a steady power output as long as the battery is supplied with carbon dioxide.
+The researchers are also investigating the possibility of developing a continuous-operation version of the process, which would use a steady stream of carbon dioxide under pressure with the amine material, rather than a preloaded supply of the material, thus allowing it to deliver a steady power output as long as the battery is supplied with carbon dioxide.
 Ultimately, they hope to make this into an integrated system that will carry out both the capture of carbon dioxide from a power plant’s emissions stream, and its conversion into an electrochemical material that could then be used in batteries.
 “It’s one way to sequester it as a useful product,” Gallant says.

 “It was interesting that Gallant and co-workers cleverly combined the prior knowledge from two different areas, metal-gas battery electrochemistry and carbon-dioxide capture chemistry, and succeeded in increasing both the energy density of the battery and the efficiency of the carbon-dioxide capture,” says Kisuk Kang, a professor at Seoul National University in South Korea, who was not associated with this research.